Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Experiments

 \subsection{Cross-Dataset Evaluation}

 To evaluate the generalization ability of the proposed framework, we conducted cross-dataset experiments: training on AV-Deepfake1M and testing directly on LAV-DF without fine-tuning.
 Table \ref{tab:cross-datasets} details the assessment results.
-The results clearly show that the weakly-supervised method \cite{zhang2021cola, wu2025weakly} is completely ineffective, and even the fully supervised methods \cite{zhang2023ummaformer, zhang2024mfms} have experienced a sharp performance decline, achieving average APs of 12.82\% and 11.62\% respectively.
+The results clearly demonstrate that the weakly-supervised method \cite{zhang2021cola, wu2025weakly} is completely ineffective, and even the fully supervised methods \cite{zhang2023ummaformer, zhang2024mfms} have experienced a sharp performance decline, achieving average APs of 12.82\% and 11.62\% respectively.
 This indicates that existing methods relying on learning to forge boundaries tend to overfit the forged patterns of the source domain and fail to generalize when the forgery distribution shifts.
-However, the RT-DeepLoc we proposed demonstrated extraordinary robustness, achieving an average AP of 16.66\% and an average AR as high as 81.19\% respectively.
-Most notably, in this unseen domain, our weakly-supervised framework surpasses the fully supervised methods.
+However, the RT-DeepLoc we proposed demonstrated extraordinary robustness and adaptability, achieving an average AP of 16.66\% and an average AR as high as 81.19\% respectively.
+The most significant finding from this experiment is that our weakly-supervised framework decisively surpasses the fully supervised methods in this unseen domain.
 This confirms that the intrinsic consistency of authentic data is a universal attribute shared across datasets.
-When traditional discriminative cues fail due to domain offset, the reconstruction errors remain a robust indicator, enabling the model to effectively detect anomalies in unseen data distributions.
+When traditional discriminative cues become unreliable due to domain offset, the reconstruction errors remain a robust indicator.
+This enables RT-DeepLoc to effectively detect inconsistencies in unseen data distributions, proving that modeling the bounded space of authentic data is a fundamentally more generalizable paradigm than learning the unbounded space of forgery.